Entrepreneurship Survival Post Covid-19

 If anyone of this factor is missing, then it will become really hard for an entrepreneur to bounce back from the crisis especially a global crisis like Covid-19.

-The first step is to retire the old business plan and prepare a new one which reflects the true challenges of the time and market the longer the company stick to the older plan the more it stays out of the real scenario.
+The first step is to retire the old business plan and prepare a new one that reflects the true challenges of the time and market the longer the company stick to the older plan the more it stays out of the real scenario.
 Also, the new plan not only should contain the strategies to bounce back but also plan the failure and how to deal with the worst-case scenario.
 The easiest way to do this is to look at the company profile in January 2020 and May 2020 identify the changes and the factors that brought those changes then prepare your plan for the escalated stage of those factors for example if your company was out of stock for 3 weeks because of the lockdown prepare for a situation when you have to go out of stock for another 6 or 9 weeks and how will you bounce back from that (Fishback, 2020)

 It is very important to place some cash on the side for the worst possible situation for example if your company has $1 million in cash saving in January and you have utilized all the available cash by march then plan to borrow at least $2 million for the next two quarters of the year.